Tara2805/idekCTF-2024/MISC/NMPZ/Medium/Writeup.md

 # wrong_side

 # pulled_over#
-I think i saw this on The Grand Tour!
+I think I saw this on The Grand Tour!

 # ISSUES